 It has been observed that the distribution of the phase quantization errors is pseudorandom within the range of $[-90^\circ, 90^\circ]$ \cite{quant}.
 According to the law of large numbers, as $M$ and $N$ increase, the phase of $\sum_{m=1}^{M}\sum_{n=1}^{N}E_{mn}e^{j\varphi^{err}_{m n}}$ converges towards 0$^\circ$.
 Thus, even under the 1-bit phase quantization, the overall phase of the EM wave still exhibits a near-linear variation with the phase constant.

 The simulation results based on the 16$\times$16 1-bit RRA provide evidence supporting the theory that the wave phase changes near linearly with the phase constant, as shown in Fig. \ref{simwavephase}.
-However, due to the pseudorandom property of 1-bit phase quantization, there is a phase error which is within 13$^\circ$.
-Furthermore, Fig. \ref{simwavegain} illustrates the variation in gain with the phase constant, demonstrating a 1-dB range of variation.
+However, due to the pseudorandom property of 1-bit phase quantization and the limited size of the array, there is a phase error which is within 6$^\circ$.

-In summary, it is found that the phase constant $\Delta\varphi$ serves as a new degree of freedom at the array level to tune the phase of the reflected EM wave from the 1-bit RRA.
+In summary, it is found that the phase constant $\Delta\varphi$ serves as a new degree of freedom at the array level to tune the phase of the reflected EM wave $\varphi_w$ from the 1-bit RRA.